zalzah00/dsai_1.2/lesson.md

 | `DATETIME` | Date and time.             |
 | `BOOLEAN`  | True or false.             |

+### Entity-relationship diagram (ERD)

+An entity-relationship diagram (ERD) is a visual representation of entities and their relationships in a database.
+ERD is a data modelling technique.
+It is a graphical representation of data requirements for a database.

+#### Entities

+An entity is a real-world object, for example, an employee, bank account, car, etc. An entity has attributes that represent properties such as an employee has a name, age, and salary.
+An entity set is a collection of similar entities.
+For example, all employees have some common attributes.

+#### Relationships

+A relationship is an association among entities.
+For example, an employee works at a department, a car has a model, etc. A relationship set is a collection of similar relationships.
+For example, all employees work at some department.
+A relationship can have attributes.
+For example, the salary of an employee in a department.

+#### Cardinality

+Cardinality represents the number of entities in one entity set, which can be associated with the number of entities of another entity set.
+There are three types of cardinality:

+- One to one: One entity from entity set A can be associated with at most one entity of entity set B and vice versa.
+- One to many: One entity from entity set A can be associated with more than one entity of entity set B, but an entity from entity set B can be associated with at most one entity of entity set A.
+- Many to many: One entity from entity set A can be associated with more than one entity of entity set B and vice versa.

 ### ERD Tools

 Use [dbdiagram.io](https://dbdiagram.io/d) to design and create ERD.
 Sign in with your Google or Github account.